"""SDK functions for managed jobs."""

 )

-response = requests.post(
+response = server_common.make_authenticated_request(

 json=json.loads(body.model_dump_json()),

-timeout=(5, None),
+timeout=(5, None))

 return server_common.get_request_id(response=response)